fah33mk/slack-gradle-android-plugin/README.md

 # Getting Started

 There are two parts to installing this plugin.
-The first part is for creating a Slack bot account with which the plugin uses to upload a file and the second part is, of course, installing it into your Gradle script.
+The first part is for creating a Slack bot account with which the plugin uses to upload a file, and the second part is, of course, installing it into your Gradle script.

 ## Create the Slack Bot